realpaul/docker-shadowsocks/README.md

 - SHADOWSOCKS_PORT: Shadowsocks Server port.
 Default is 443.
 This variable needs to keep the same as published port.
 For example: ```--env SHADOWSOCKS_PORT=1080 --publish 1080:1080```.
 - SHADOWSOCKS_PASSWORD: Shadowsocks Server password.
 Default is test123.
 - SHADOWSOCKS_CRYPTO: Shadowsocks Server crypto.
 Default is aes-256-cfb.
 You can choose from rc4-md5, aes-128-gcm, aes-192-gcm, aes-256-gcm, aes-128-cfb, aes-192-cfb, aes-256-cfb, aes-128-ctr, aes-192-ctr, aes-256-ctr, camellia-128-cfb, camellia-192-cfb, camellia-256-cfb, bf-cfb, chacha20-ietf-poly1305, xchacha20-ietf-poly1305, salsa20, chacha20 and chacha20-ietf.
-- SHADOWSOCKS_WORKERS: Shadowsocks Server workers.
-This is to set how many processes you want to launch up for Shadowsocks Server.
-Default is 10.

 ### Simple Obfs Server
 - OBFS_PORT: Obfs Server port.
 Default is 993.
 This variable needs to keep the same as published port.
 For example: ```--env OBFS_PORT=8080 --publish 8080:8080```.